jacob-servidio/Final_Project/README.md

 # Final_Project
- a study as to what extent basic machine learning algorithms can predict future stock prices
+ a study exploring the extent to which basic machine learning algorithms can predict future stock prices